 Publish your product – After you have done with the editing of your product, publish the product for it to be visible in the store.

 Extend the plugin with more WooCommerce compatible plugins.
 As your business grows you will need to grow your online store.
 The WooCommerce plugin will help set up everything that an online store would require, but that will not be sufficient when your business grows.
 WooCommerce plugin has extensions for almost anything that can extend the functionalities of your store and handle your growing business more efficiently.

 Extending the functionalities using WooCommerce compatible plugins are very easy.
 All you need to do is find the right plugin, install and activate it.
 You can look for WooCommerce extension without even leaving the browser window.
 From the left sidebar of your WooCommerce dashboard, go to WooCommerce > Extensions.

 From this page, you can browse different extensions for WooCommerce from Featured, Popular, Payment Gateways, Shipping methods, Import/Export, Accounting, Marketing, Products, Free, and Third-party.

 Setting up an e-commerce store is not as much hard work as it sounds.
 With WordPress and WooCommerce setting up your store takes not even a day.
 You don’t need much technical expertise to get the job done.
-You can get the site up all by yourself without hiring an expert and start selling online.
+And you can get the site up all by yourself without hiring an expert and start selling online.